GeoNode/documentation/docs/user-guide/datasets_management.md

 ### How to upsert a dataset

-Before starting...

 !!! warning "Important notes"

     1) This is an experimental functionality

-    2) Upsert is present ONLY for vector dataset (3dTiles are excluded)
+    2) Upsert is available ONLY for vector dataset (3dTiles are excluded)

     3) You can replace a shapefile with any other vector file format